sparkdotfi/spark-docs/faq/sparklend/README.md

 ### Address Screening

 **Why is my wallet blocked?** We receive blockchain intelligence provided by [TRM Labs](https://www.trmlabs.com/).
 TRM combines on-chain data and real-world investigations to identify financial crime and other prohibited activities.
-This data blocks wallets from app.sparkprotocol.io that are associated with certain legally prohibited conduct.If you believe your address has been incorrectly flagged, please contact [contact@marsfoundation.xyz](mailto:contact@marsfoundation.xyz).
+This data blocks wallets from app.spark.fi that are associated with certain legally prohibited conduct.If you believe your address has been incorrectly flagged, please contact [contact@marsfoundation.xyz](mailto:contact@marsfoundation.xyz).

 **What information is shared with TRM Labs?** Your address is shared with TRM, but no metadata is tracked or shared.
 The request from the UI is routed to the SparkLend hosted API, which is used as a proxy endpoint, and the address is passed directly through to the TRM service.
 Users' IP addresses are not shared with TRM.

 ### Is there any risk?

 No platform can be considered entirely risk free.
 The risks related to the SparkLend platform are the smart contract risk (risk of a bug within the protocol code) and liquidation risk (risk on the collateral liquidation process).
 Every possible step has been taken to minimise the risk as much as possible-- the protocol code is public and open source and it has been audited.
-Additionally, you can find additional security related information in the [security and audits](https://docs.sparkprotocol.io/developers/deployed-contracts/security-and-audits) sections.
+Additionally, you can find additional security related information in the [security and audits](https://devs.spark.fi/security-and-audits) sections.

 ### Mobile App